The following apology to the Chinese

 Today, Vancouver is a diverse city with a global

-reputation for celebrating our cultural differences.
+for celebrating our cultural differences.

 Our city’s reputation is not merely symbolic; it